cms-hh/inference_tools/docs/content/datacard_manipulation.md

   DATACARD              the datacard to read and possibly update (see
                         --directory)
   NAME                  names of bins or files containing bin names to remove
-                        line by line; supports patterns
+                        line by line; supports patterns; prepending '!' to a pattern negates its meaning

 optional arguments:
   -h, --help            show this help message and exit